Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 4

 We had therefore an Army Corps

-of its artillery; & the other division short of ∧more than three quarters
+of its artillery; & the other division short of three quarters more than

 two thirds of its artitlery & of about half its field